2018 UMBC vs. Virginia men's basketball game: Aftermath and redemption

 In 2018–19, Virginia again led the Atlantic Coast Conference standings and attained another No. 1 seed.
-Virginia trailed by as many as 14 points to No. 16 seed Gardner-Webb in the first half and still trailed by 6 (36–30) at halftime, before the Cavaliers poured it on and outscored the Runnin' Bulldogs 41–14 in the first nineteen minutes of the second half.
+Virginia trailed by as many as 14 points to No. 16 seed Gardner–Webb in the first half and still trailed by 6 (36–30) at halftime, before the Cavaliers poured it on and outscored the Runnin' Bulldogs 41–14 in the first nineteen minutes of the second half.
 Virginia went on to win the 2019 NCAA tournament championship in dramatic fashion, becoming the first first-time winner of the national championship since Florida thirteen years prior.
 UMBC, meanwhile, lost to Vermont in the championship game of the America East conference tournament, ending their hopes for an immediate return to the tourney.
 In a show of sportsmanship, the official UMBC athletics Twitter account celebrated Virginia's dramatic victory over Purdue in the Elite Eight.
 ESPN called Virginia's 2018–19 championship run "the most redemptive season in the history of college basketball."
-NBC Sports called Virginia's 2018–19 NCAA title the "greatest redemption story in the history of sports."
-Following the championship game, veteran CBS Sports announcer Jim Nantz (who also called Virginia's upset loss to UMBC in the previous year's first round tournament game), called Virginia's win the "all-time turnaround title."
+NBC Sports called Virginia's 2018–19 NCAA title the "greatest redemption story in the history of sports".
+Following the championship game, veteran CBS Sports announcer Jim Nantz (who also called Virginia's upset loss to UMBC in the previous year's first-round tournament game), called Virginia's win the "all-time turnaround title".
 De'Andre Hunter (who missed the UMBC game with the broken wrist) was drafted number 4 as a lottery pick in the 2019 NBA draft, as Ty Jerome and Kyle Guy also left early and were drafted as well.

 Five years later, in the 2023 NCAA Division I men's basketball tournament, a similar upset would take place between No. 1 Purdue and No. 16 seed Fairleigh Dickinson.
-FDU won the game, 63-58, joining the Retrievers in being the only #16 seeds to advance to the Round of 32.
+FDU won 63–58, joining the Retrievers in being the only No. 16 seeds to advance to the Round of 32.
+Coincidentally, similar to the Cavaliers years prior, the Boilermakers would have their own shot at redemption a year after their upsetting defeat, with Purdue not only regaining the No. 1 seed the following season for the 2024 NCAA tournament, but also going as far as the championship match themselves.
+However, unlike with Virginia's shot at redemption, Purdue would fail to fully clinch their chance that season, losing 75–60 to defending champion, UConn.

+Seven years after the upset, Ryan Odom was named Virginia's head coach following Tony Bennett's retirement shortly before the 2024–25 season.